hkm-mo/tsxe/README.md

 # TSXe

-Create HTML elements by TSX/JSX syntax without React.
+Create HTML elements by TSX syntax without React.

+TSXe is not another React.
+It was designed for adopting TSX syntax but without learning curve of React.
+If you want to enjoy the React ecosystem, please use React instead.

 ---